opeyemiagbadero/EKS-cluster-deployment-using-Jenkins/README.md

+# Jenkins Server.

-Within this project, the integration of a Jenkins server plays a pivotal role in enhancing the efficiency of the continuous integration and continuous deployment (CI/CD) workflow.
-Docker is utilized to instantiate a container, within which essential tools are installed.
+Within this project, the integration of a  preexisting jenkins server with a container built from a docker image was used for the continuous integration and continuous deployment (CI/CD) workflow.